-The Risks of Youth
+The risks of youth

 BABS rates prospects and young, inexperienced players in two ways.
-Most obviously, they are given an Experience risk rating of "EX" (less than one year of experience) or "e" (approximately one but less than two years of experience).
+Most obviously, they are given an Experience risk rating of "EX" - less than one year of experience - or "e" - approximately one but less than two years of experience.
 But these players are also rated based on how much expected playing time they stand to get.
 All levels of experience could be in line for full-time, mid-time, part-time or notime plate appearances or innings.
 So you may find pockets of potential upside talent just about anywhere in the BABS spreadsheet.

-The important thing about a player with Experience risk - either "e" or especially "EX" - is he is not yet a fully formed entity.
-His BABS skills ratings have the potential to improve once he gets more playing time under his belt.
+The important thing about a player with Experience risk is he is not yet a fully formed entity.
+His BABS skills ratings have the potential to improve once he gets more playing time.
 Conceivably, his assets could continue to develop.
 We don't know for sure, but a "p" could become a "PW" and perhaps even a "P+" over time.
-His current ratings provide only a clue about what type of player he might turn out to be.
+His current ratings provide only a clue about what type of player he could become.

 Unfortunately, the flipside is true too.
 Any inexperienced player with elevated skills ratings has the potential to regress once he gets more exposed to Major League opposition.
 Two high risk "EX" players near the top of BABS ratings in 2016 were Corey Seager and Michael Conforto (both PW,AV).
 You could have evaluated them as comparable to an established (PW,AV) veteran like Anthony Rizzo, but only Seager proved worthy.
 That didn't mean that Conforto would never reach that level, only that his "EX" rating highlighted the risk in 2016.
-Conforto did eventually develop into a (P+) hitter.